CloudI/CloudI/src/external/cloudi_x_exometer_core/doc/README.md

 #### <a name="Entry_Callback">Entry Callback</a> ####

-An exometer entry callback will receive values reported to a metric through the `exometer:update()` call and compile it into one or more data points.
+An exometer entry callback will receive values reported to a metric through the `exometer:update/2` call and compile it into one or more data points.
 The entry callback can either be a counter (implemented natively in `exometer`), or a more complex statistical analysis such as a uniform distribution or a regular histogram.

 The various outputs from these entries are reported as data points under the given metric.

-An entry can also interface external analytics packages.
-`exometer_folsom`, for example, integrates with the `folsom_metrics` package found at [`https://github.com/boundary/folsom`](https://github.com/boundary/folsom).

 #### <a name="Probe">Probe</a> ####